NIM Communication within a Firewall Environment

 *Required for rsh operation

-**For every NIM communication using rsh, leave five (5) ports open starting at 1023, and decreasing from there.
+**For every NIM communication using, leave five (5) ports open starting at 1023 for the NIM master, and decreasing from there.

 See additional information in 'Firewall Considerations,' rule 3.

-***When using the 'nimsh' communication protocol, ports 513 - 1023 must still be opened for the client to communicate with the NIM master, when a client is trying to add themselves to the NIM masters database (when running the 'niminit' command on the client).
+***When using the 'nimsh' communication protocol, ports 1023 - 513 must still be opened for the client to communicate with the NIM master, when a client is adding themselves to the NIM masters database (when running the 'niminit' command on the client).
 Although these ports must be opened for communication, 'rsh' does not need to be enabled on either the NIM master or client.
 After the client has been initialized (after running the 'niminit' command on the client), the client will start to use ports 3901 and 3902 to communicate with the NIM master, but because the the 'nimsh' daemon only runs on the client the NIM master will still use ports 1023 - 513 to communicate with the client's ports 3901 and 3902.

 Directions for communications over ports to be opened for NIM use, if you do not want to open all necessary ports bi-directionally: